-The defect is any form of deviation of the product’s characteristic from the required specification defined by the manufacturing process.
-It can be caused by a single source or the cumulative effect of several factors, which may arise at any stage of the extruded process.
+The defect can be any form of deviation of the product’s characteristic from the required specification defined by the manufacturing process.
+It can be caused by a single source or the cumulative effect of several factors, which may arise at any stage of the extruding process.

 The common failure or defects which are normally occurring in the custom plastic extrusion process are due to three main causes: mold design, material selection, and extrusion processing.
 Some of the common extrusion defects are Improper operation such as Resin Defects, Trapped air, Overheating, Melt fracture, Moisture absorption, Poor Mixing, Surging.
 Some are Improper Material Addition, Improper system engineering, and installation.